George W. M. Reynolds: Writing

 introduction and bibliography of Reynolds by E. F. Bleiler.

-Reynold's novels remained in print on both sides of the Atlantic longer than those of many of his contemporaries.
+Reynolds's novels remained in print on both sides of the Atlantic longer than those of many of his contemporaries.
 An 1875 edition of Reynolds's Ciprina, published in Philadelphia, lists 40 novels including Mysteries of London under the heading "George W. M. Reynolds' Great Works", priced between 50 cents and $1.00.
 The Mysteries of the Court of London, translated into Marathi as well as Urdu, remained a best-seller in India well into the twentieth century.
 The Marathi translation was done by K.B.
 Mande in the early 20th century and was titled The Secret Deeds of the Elites of London.
 It was very popular in the Marathi-speaking area, as is evident by numerous references to the text in early 20th-century Marathi literature.

 Chartism

 Reynolds was also a major figure in the Chartist movement.
 In 1846, he founded two magazines, Reynolds' Miscellany (RM) and The London Journal (LJ).
 In 1849, he founded Reynolds's Political Instructor, which in May 1850 became Reynolds Weekly Newspaper, the leading radical newspaper of the post-Chartist era.
 It long survived him, ending publication in 1967 as the Sunday Citizen.
 Edwin Brett, a fellow chartist and publisher of penny dreadfuls, became a lifelong friend.

 For both Reynolds's Political Instructor and Reynolds's Weekly Newspaper, between 1849 and 1856, he would write a signed editorial every week in which he gave his opinion on the pressing political matters of the day.

 In 1854, he relocated to Herne Bay in Kent, where he became one of the town's Improvement Commissioners.
 Reynolds was an advocate of British Republicanism; much of his journalism, especially during the 1870s, "promoted a levelling agenda against traditional social hierarchies and accentuated the difficulties of the British throne".